FrancescaPeru/project-site/report.md

 ![Mistral](assets/images/ZEROSHOT_2_MISTRAL.jpeg)

-All the LLMs answered correctly, however Mistral was more generic while Gemini e ChatGpt were more precise.
+All of the Large Language Models responded correctly, providing the titles of paintings actually contained in the church.
+However, none of them provided an exhaustive list:
+* Mistral was more general by grouping frescos from different authors
+* Gemini and ChatGpt listed only the works they considered most important.

 ### Step 4